iamstumped/FFXIV-HighLow-Console/README.md

   -   Either use the new Terminal app, or edit the registry to enable it.

  ## Instructions
-Run the file with `java -jar HighOrLow.jar` in the terminal.
+Download the jar from the Releases page and run the file with `java -jar HighOrLow.jar` in the terminal.

 I take no responsibility for any gambling problems caused or exacerbated by this program.